 During my Ph.D. studies at the University of Natural Resources and Life Sciences in Vienna (BOKU), I gained additional proficiency in the molecular mechanisms involved in plant-microbiome interactions as well as in analyses of high amounts of data derived from next generation sequencing (NGS) technologies.
 Together with our scientific partners, I contribute with these competencies to assess the impact and efficacy of the obtained bioactive compounds in plant protection and to further identify and characterize potentially crucial enzymes involved in the bioconversion of chitin from both fungal and insect sources.

 Here is Valeriia

 My name is Valeriia Zaremska, I am an aspiring biotechnologist interested in many aspects of protein biochemistry – from expression and purification, to formulation and further characterization, for instance in binding experiments or activity assays.
 These were the topics I was mostly dealing with during my PhD studies at the University of Natural Resources and Life Sciences in Vienna (BOKU).
 In the ChisMet group I am going to investigate the mode of action of a fungal enzyme involved in chitin deacetylation and yielding a valuable biopolymer chitosan.
 This will help us establish a fully enzymatic process of chitosan production which is environmentally friendly, reproducible and able to deliver a product with well defined properties.

 I am truly excited about the future discoveries in this line of research since they are definitely going to contribute to green and ecological industry.

-Bioprocess Engineer - Key Scientist - until 2021
+Consulting -Bioprocess Engineer - Key Scientist - until 2021.